-Principal Occupation During Past Five Years: Senior Advisor to Independence Point Advisors, LLC (commenced in 2022), Manager and Founder of Amichel LLC (2019 to present) and Manager and Founder of 575 Grant LLC (2014 - 2019).
+Principal Occupation During Past Five Years: Senior Advisor to Independence Point Advisors, LLC (commenced in 2022), and Manager and Founder of Amichel LLC (2019 to present).

 The Board has determined that Ms. Walters should serve as a director due to her knowledge and experience of corporate finance and the mining sector.